Rooted in tradition, engaging the present.

 Philosophy is a work of reason and does not base itself upon faith and revelation.
 At the same time, the philosophers of the program recognize that reason and faith stand in positive relation to each other.
 Faith cannot contradict reason and, in fact, provides a fertile soil for the development of philosophical wisdom and insight, suggesting fruitful hypotheses, important questions, and paths of inquiry.
 In turn, reason helps render the mysteries of faith more understandable and increases our ability to communicate with others about those mysteries.

-In his encyclical Fides et Ratio Pope John Paul II called on philosophers to help restore the proper relationship between faith and reason.
+In his encyclical Fides et Ratio Pope St. John Paul II called on philosophers to help restore the proper relationship between faith and reason.
 The faculty of Franciscan University takes his call seriously, and our program reflects that.